 Since her arrival to the United States, she has landed an endorsement with Gaai Drums; written for the world’s only magazine dedicated to female drummers, Tom Tom Magazine; and earned a spot in the top five worldwide players in the Hit Like a Girl drumming contest, for which she became the Venezuelan ambassador this year.

 But there’s a lot more.
-Perez Batista has played as a supportive artist to music giants like Latin Grammy Award-Winners Camila, Belanova and Javier Limón; written music for movies like Christmas in Palm Springs and orchestrations for documentaries like Conquest of the Skies 3D
+Perez Batista has played as a supportive artist to music giants like Latin Grammy Award-Winners Camila, Belanova and Javier Limón; written music for movies like Christmas in Palm Springs and orchestrations for documentaries like Conquest of the Skies 3D.

 She’s currently an audio engineer at RMI Music Productions, where she works with Multi-Platinum recording artist Russ Miller, who is now in the process of recording an album for South Korean artist Lee Moon Sae.
 She’s also tapping into the educational world with Wondertree Kids by developing an exciting project that combines original music, dance and sign language for children, providing early learning experiences to foster their development through music.
 In addition, she teaches drums at the Academy of Music for the Blind; a non-profit organization dedicated to provide music education to talented blind students.

-For more on Lorena Perez Batista, visit her website at http://lorenaperezmusic.com.
+For more on Lorena Perez Batista, visit her website at https://lorenaperezmusic.com.

 WiMN: What do you think the perception of female musicians is like in Latin America?